 If you are living in Amsterdam, bring along your ID card or passport for a 50% discount on Mondays and Tuesdays.

 The Jaap Eden Ice Skating Rink, in the south-east of the city, is the largest skating centre in Amsterdam with an outdoor 400-meter rink, a beginner's corner and an indoor rink.
-You have lockers, showers and restaurants inside.
+The rink is equipped with lockers, showers and restaurants.
 It is also home to the Amstel Tijgers hockey team.

 The Gelderlandplein, in the south of Amsterdam, has a small family-friendly pop-up rink in the Gelderland shopping centre.
-There are chairs and penguins for small children to push and, because it's indoors, it's nice and warm.
+There are chairs and stability penguins for small children to push and, because it's indoors, it's nice and warm.
 You can buy coffee at the nearby Coffee Company.
-The rink is open from early November to the end of January.
+The rink is open from mid-October 2018 till early March 2019.

 Once you are done skating, treat yourself with a hot cup of cocoa, some poffertjes and a thick pea soup.
 These typical Dutch treats are served close to the rinks and perfectly compliment the fun you had on ice!

-This list has been compiled from the recommendations of our members on the Amsterdam Mamas Facebook group and has been updated for winter 2018-2019.
+This article has been compiled from the recommendations of our members on the Amsterdam Mamas Facebook group and has been updated for winter 2018-2019.
 The information is current as of the date of publication.